 Two minutes, at most, to impress a girl is not very long.
 In order to get that right swipe, or something vaguely equivalent, guys need to stand out from the crowd, and what better way to do so than with a luxuriant beard, a striking tattoo or two and/or an interesting piercing?

 To quote from the study; “In large groups where individuals are surrounded by strangers, we need a quick, reliable tool to evaluate someone’s strength and quality, and that’s where these elaborate ornaments come in.

-And if you don’t quite believe your eyes science can document the rise of the beard, especially among millennials, rather neatly too.
 A recent Pew Research Center survey found that one in 4 millennial males sport some form of facial hair on a regular basis and about the same number have at least one tattoo on their person as well.
-A whopping 1 in 4 have a piercing located somewhere other than their lower earlobe – the traditional spot for such things – as well.
-Standing out in this way has never been so popular and for many dudes, so successful in terms of making a strong positive impression on the ladies.

 So the lesson to be learned here?
 If you haven’t already done so single dudes put your razors away, and make an appointment at the local tattoo parlor asap.

 Photos from: Gleb TV © 123RF.com and Eugenio Marongiu © 123RF.com.